High-Dimensional Knockoffs Inference for Time Series Data: Appendix of Section

-In all but one settings (Table~\ref{fig:setarx}, $(n,\beta) = (500, 0.3)$, the LCD based method outperforms the MDA based method in terms of power.
-Three plausible explanations for this are 1) the mean regression functions in all three models are not too far away from linear functions, 2) MDA is a nonparameteric method which requires larger sample size to perform well compared to LCD, and 3) MDA suffers from the potential bias issue due to correlations between covariates ~\cite{strobl2007bias, chi2022fact}.
+When analyzing Models~\ref{ARX1}--\ref{ARXGARCH1} with linear mean regression functions, the LCD-based method demonstrates superior performance over the MDA-based method in terms of power, as evidenced in Table~\ref{fig:arx}.
+However, for Model~\ref{SETAR1} when $\iota=5$ (i.e., high nonlinearity), we observe from Table~\ref{fig:setarx2} that MDA outperforms LCD in power when the sample size is large (i.e., $n=500$ and $q=0$), an intuitive observation considering the nonparametric nature of the MDA measure.
+Indeed, the empirical performance of MDA decreases drastically in all settings when $q$ increases from 0 to 1, because of the smaller sample size when calculating the MDA measures.

+In Table~\ref{fig:by}, LS-BY exhibits a slightly higher error rate than $\tau^* = 0.2$ for Model~\ref{ARXGARCH1} with $\eta = 0.95$.
+In addition, it is inapplicable to high-dimensional time series applications when $n<p$, such as our real data example in Section~\ref{real.data.1}, due to the lack of a reliable p-value calculation method.
+It is important to emphasize that obtaining valid p-values under high-dimensional linear or nonlinear time series models, such as Models~\ref{SETAR1}--\ref{ARXGARCH1}, presents a highly challenging and currently unresolved issue.
+Such a challenge is also reflected by the deteriorating performance of LS-BY when $p$ becomes comparable to $n$.
+On the other hand, Table~\ref{fig:adalasso} highlights that adaLasso demonstrates the highest overall selection powers among all four methods.
+However, adaLasso fails to control error rates under Model~\ref{SETAR1}, which is expected because it is developed for the linear model and focuses on consistent model selection instead of FDR control.

+To sum up, the additional simulation results in this section support our conclusion in Section~\ref{Sec6}.
+For implementation, we suggest that practitioners working on time series inference with limited sample sizes initiate their diagnosis using TSKI-LCD with parameter $q$ set to either $0$ or $1$, along with our knockoffs sampling procedure~\eqref{ko.sampling.1}.

-Overall, our simulation experiments show that the time series FDR is controlled stably by the TSKI procedure with subsampling parameter $q>0$ in finite samples, whereas the selection power depends on the sample size, the subsampling parameter $q\ge0$, the signal strength $\beta$, and the choice of the feature importance measure.
-Regarding the subsampling parameter $q$, we remark that by the construction of \eqref{tau.2} in Algorithm~\ref{Algorithm1}, TSKI may have decent asymptotic power only when the number of relevant features is no less than $\tau_{1}^{-1} = (q+1)/\tau^*$.
-To see the intuition, let us consider a case when the number of relevant features is less than $\tau_{1}^{-1}$ and their knockoff statistics are the few largest (positive) statistics asymptotically.
-Then even if the other knockoff statistics are all zero, we have $T^k = \infty$ in \eqref{tau.2}, and hence the knockoff filter screens out all features.
-It is worth mentioning that a similar but more restrictive requirement is assumed in Condition~\ref{power.new.2} for the asymptotic power.
+\begin{remark} Regarding the subsampling parameter $q$, we remark that by the construction of \eqref{tau.2} in Algorithm~\ref{Algorithm1}, TSKI may have decent asymptotic power only when the number of relevant features is no less than $\tau_{1}^{-1} = (q+1)/\tau^*$.
+To see the intuition, let us consider an ideal scenario when the number of relevant features is less than $\tau_{1}^{-1}$ and these relevant features' knockoff statistics are the largest (positive) among all knockoff statistics.
+Then, even if the other knockoff statistics are all zero, we have $T^k = \infty$ in \eqref{tau.2}, and, hence the knockoff filter screens out all features.
+It is worth mentioning that a similar requirement is assumed in Condition~\ref{power.new.2} for the asymptotic power.